pvs-hd-tea/TCrules/DOCUMENTATION.md

 	README.md
 	LICENSE
 ```
-In the table below, the main files and their description could be found:
+In the table below, the main files and their description can be found:

 | File | Description |
 | ---  | ---         |